-When a Jesus Well suffers serious damage from a disaster such as an earthquake or a flood, Gospel for Asia will pay for any needed repairs.
+When a Jesus Well suffers serious damage from a disaster such as an earthquake or a flood, GFA World will pay for any needed repairs.

 Wells are dug up to 200 meters to ensure water is available year-round, even during the driest summers.

 Each well is installed with a heavy-duty handpump.
 The most common is the India Mark II model.
 The India Mark II hand pump is a heavy-duty and durable piece of equipment designed through joint efforts of several world service organizations.
 Although its rubber seals will need to be replaced about every four years, the pump is intended to operate 20 million cycles before requiring mechanical repair.
 This translates into a lifespan of approximately 20 years with eight hours of use daily.
 The pump’s simplicity makes it easy to fix.
 Standard specifications allow replacement parts to be easily obtained at a minimal cost.